Hannoma/ocpm-flattening-comparison/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── src                <- Source code for use in this project.
+    │   ├── data           <- Scripts to convert or flatten event logs │   │   ├── clean_up.py <- Script to convert a raw dataset into an object-centric event log and preprocess it │   │   ├── convert.py  <- Script to convert a pandas dataframe into an object-centric event log │   │   └── flatten.py  <- Script to flatten an object-centric event log based on a compound or single object type │   │
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── encoding       <- Scripts to encode features
+    │   │   ├── graph.py    <- Script to encode features as feature graph prefixes
+    │   │   ├── sequential.py  <- Script to encode features as feature sequence prefixes
+    │   │   └── tabular.py   <- Script to encode features as a tabular representation
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── features       <- Scripts to extract features from object-centric event logs │   │   └── build_features.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── helpers        <- Utility functions used in the project │   │   ├── caching.py <- Script to cache results of functions
+    │   │   ├── dataset.py  <- Script to work with defined datasets
+    │   │   └── lookup_table.py <- A hashable lookup table
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train models and then use trained models to make predictions │   │   ├── gnn.py      <- Script to train a graph neural network │   │   ├── lstm.py     <- Script to train a long short-term memory network
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
+    │   │   └── train_model      <- Script to train simple regression models and graph embedding models, and to make predictions
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │   │   ├── running_example.py <- Create visualizations for a running example
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    │   │   └── visualizations.py <- Create visualizations for the results of the experiments

 --------